mykelalvis/FT/Traveller/Adventures/Core Adventures/Invasive Species.md

 wilderness of [[#Tinea-Fabre]]. [[Okhotnikov]] intends for the group to ride on [[Terra|Terran]] horses, so they will have to become familiar with the animal and learn how to ride one.
-The horses owned by the estate are well- trained.
+The horses owned by the estate are well-trained.
 When [[Okhotnikov]] leads them in a caravan, they proceed in orderly fashion.
 However, should the Travellers become separated from one another over the course of the expedition, they will need more